xlimit91/Bulk-Archive-Extractor/README.txt

 # Bulk-Archive-Extractor
-This is used for exctractin large amounts of zip, rar, and 7z archives.
+This is used for extracting large amounts of ZIP, RAR, and 7Z archives.
+Please enjoy!